Regina Transit: History

 Regina Transit's roots go back to July 28, 1911 (as the Regina Municipal Railway) with streetcar operations, originally on 10 mi of track, growing to 20 mi in the early 1930s.
 The "Dirty Thirties" saw huge deficits resulting in major cut-backs in service.
 With a shortage of gasoline and steel during World War II, streetcar ridership grew dramatically.
 The 32 streetcars used in 1945 carried 9,000,000 more passengers than they did in 1940.
-An important event in the system's history was a fire in its "bus barn" on January 23, 1949 that destroyed 17 trolley coaches, nine gasoline buses, five steel streetcars and nine wooden cars.
-On September 5, 1950 The last streetcar made its final run through the streets of Regina and the Regina Municipal Railway became the Regina Transit System.
+An important event in the system's history was a fire in its "bus barn" on January 23, 1949, that destroyed 17 trolley coaches, nine gasoline buses, five steel streetcars and nine wooden cars.
+On September 5, 1950, The last streetcar made its final run through the streets of Regina and the Regina Municipal Railway became the Regina Transit System.
 Regina Transit provided trolley bus service from 1947 to 1966 using Canada Car and Foundry Brill trolley buses.
 Since 1955, its preferred transit fleet has been buses because their freedom from overhead lines makes them suitable for detours and charters.
 An innovation in the early 1970s was its Telebus service, which used a telephone/radio dispatching system to send buses to individual homes.
 This service ended in the early 1980s because of its high cost.
 In 2008 Regina Transit adopted three new express route centred on the university, cutting bus trip time by up to 20 minutes.
-On April 10, 2013 the city of Regina approved a major route network change.
+On April 10, 2013, the city of Regina approved a major route network change.

+Fares

+Fares are as of May 11th.

+Fares can be paid using the R Card, where you load individual fares onto to pay your fare on buses.
+Buses also accept cash or coins, though exact change is required.

+Typical cash fare is $3.25 for adults (ages 19-64), though youth (ages 14-18) ride for $2.75 and children (ages 0-13) ride for free.
+Riders also have the choice to purchase 10-20 tickets for a discounted price.